UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

             PerimeterCalculator.cpp
 ```

-Because we are funs of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) we'll be building static and dynamic library from the same code.
+Because we are funs of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) we'll be building static and dynamic library from the same source code.
 To do that we'll use of preprocessor definition and this piece of code.

 ```c++
 #ifndef _SHARED_EXPORTS_H__